lyubov888L/zerotierone/controller/README.md

     npm install
     node migrate.js </path/to/controller.db> </path/to/controller.d>

-Very old versions of nodeJS may have issues.
-We tested it with version 7.

-### Scalability and Reliability

-Controllers can in theory host up to 2^24 networks and serve many millions of devices (or more), but we recommend spreading large numbers of networks across many controllers for load balancing and fault tolerance reasons.
-Since the controller uses the filesystem as its data store we recommend fast filesystems and fast SSD drives for heavily loaded controllers.

-Since ZeroTier nodes are mobile and do not need static IPs, implementing high availability fail-over for controllers is easy.
-Just replicate their working directories from master to backup and have something automatically fire up the backup if the master goes down.
-Many modern orchestration tools have built-in support for this.
-It would also be possible in theory to run controllers on a replicated or distributed filesystem, but we haven't tested this yet.

-### Dockerizing Controllers

-ZeroTier network controllers can easily be run in Docker or other container systems.
-Since containers do not need to actually join networks, extra privilege options like "--device=/dev/net/tun --privileged" are not needed.
-You'll just need to map the local JSON API port of the running controller and allow it to access the Internet (over UDP/9993 at a minimum) so things can reach and query it.

 ### Network Controller API

 The controller API is hosted via the same JSON API endpoint that ZeroTier One uses for local control (usually at 127.0.0.1 port 9993).
 All controller options are routed under the `/controller` base path.

-The controller microservice does not implement any fine-grained access control (authentication is via authtoken.secret just like the regular JSON API) or other complex mangement features.
-It just takes network and network member configurations and reponds to controller queries.
-We have an enterprise product called [ZeroTier Central](https://my.zerotier.com/) that we host as a service (and that companies can license to self-host) that does this.

-All working network IDs on a controller must begin with the controller's ZeroTier address.
-The API will *allow* "foreign" networks to be added but the controller will have no way of doing anything with them since nobody will know to query it.
-(In the future we might support secondaries, which would make this relevant.)
+The controller microservice itself does not implement any fine-grained access control.
+Access control is via the ZeroTier control interface itself and `authtoken.secret`.
+This can be sent as the `X-ZT1-Auth` HTTP header field or appended to the URL as `?auth=<token>`.
+Take care when doing the latter that request URLs are not being logged.

+While networks with any valid ID can be added to the controller's database, it will only actually work to control networks whose first 10 hex digits correspond with the network controller's ZeroTier ID.
+See [section 2.2.1 of the ZeroTier manual](https://zerotier.com/manual.shtml#2_2_1).

-The JSON API is *very* sensitive about types.
-Integers must be integers and strings strings, etc. Incorrectly typed and unrecognized fields may result in ignored fields or a 400 (bad request) error.
+The controller JSON API is *very* sensitive about types.
+Integers must be integers and strings strings, etc. Incorrect types may be ignored, set to default values, or set to undefined values.

 #### `/controller`